 Best on a Budget

-On the complete opposite end of the price, the spectrum is our next golf mat, the Truedays Golf Mat.
-This hitting mat may be our cheapest today, costing less than even some golf balls.
+On the complete opposite end of the price spectrum is our next golf mat, the Truedays Golf Mat.
+This hitting mat may be our cheapest today, costing even less than some golf balls.
 However, the price tag does not mean that this mat does not have some cool features.

-To start with how great this it is, let's take a look at its construction.
+To start let's take a look at its construction.
 It has a heavy-duty rubber back.
-This helps the golf mats from moving - which is something that is missing in some cheaper hitting mats.
-This is the perfect golf training aid for your home.
+This helps prevent the golf mats from moving - which is something that is missing in some of the other cheap hitting mats.

 If you're one of those that are new to this game and don't want to spend much money with their golf mat but can still give them a solid golf experience, then this mat is worth checking out.